4 cups cucumber spears {you can slice pickling cucumbers if you’d prefer that over spears!}

 1 tablespoon salt

-2 heads fresh dill
+2 heads of fresh dill

-Place cucumbers, garlic and dill in a large glass or plastic container.
+Place cucumbers, garlic, and dill in a large glass or plastic container.
 Pour the cooled vinegar mixture over the cucumber mixture.
 Cover and chill in the fridge for 3-4 days.
-You can then transfer them to jars, if you prefer, or just keep them in the bowl.
+You can then transfer them to jars if you prefer, or just keep them in the bowl.

 See what I mean?
-Easy peasy!
+Simple Refrigerator Dill Pickles – Easy peasy!

 ~Mavis